 Sometimes we don’t appreciate what we have in our own backyard.

-This is despite the plethora of astounding natural attractions that are sprinkled all over the country.
+This is despite the mass of astounding natural attractions sprinkled all over the country.

 Some of these fascinating wonders wouldn’t be out of place on another planet.
 Others are so ridiculously beautiful, you could stare at them all day.

 It’s time to celebrate Mother Nature’s brilliance with this collection of mind-boggling natural attractions.

 Girraween is peppered with gigantic granite boulders that are simply astounding.
 This is particularly the case for those that appear so precariously placed it’s as if they’re flouting the rules of gravity.
 Walking tracks lead to such creations as Balancing, Castle, and Turtle rocks as well as The Sphinx.
 Girraween is 95km south of Warwick.

 The Grampians receives loads of footprints each year yet pay a visit and you’re likely to feel that still, somehow, this area is vastly underrated.
 Sure, there are tourists around but it’s easy to opine that the area should be swarming with them.
 Best not to wonder too long and instead enjoy the spine-tingling experience of standing directly underneath or atop the craggy, towering sandstone mountain ranges.
 The Grampians thoroughly deserves to be regarded as one of the best national parks in Australia.

 This mighty marvel was once a limestone cave but began a new life as a sinkhole when corrosion from seawater led to its roof collapsing.
 It has since been transformed into a stunning sunken garden – not so natural, but hey – that you can admire day and night.
 Even more appealing is the sinkhole’s proximity to the Mt Gambier CBD.